concordion/concordion-website/cubano/browser/firefox.md

 "number" is meaningless but must be unique.
 The path must point to a valid file

-If the path contains "%PROJECT%" it will be replaced with root folder of project
+If the path contains `%PROJECT%` it will be replaced with root folder of project